SaraRostami/SaraRostami.github.io/_projects/2023-02-10-genzelLab_internship.md

 title: "Genzel Lab Internship"
 ---

-I was a research intern at [Genzel Lab, Netherlands](https://www.genzellab.com/) from August 2022 to February 2023. these are the scripts and analysis that I've done throughout this internship.
+I was a research intern at [Genzel Lab, Netherlands](https://www.genzellab.com/) from August 2022 to February 2023. the scripts and analysis that I've done throughout this internship can be found in the `event characteristics` folder.

 **Application Language(s):** English